Cowboyway Home Page

 When you are ready to take the saddle off of your horse:

-• Unbuckle the back cinch and the breast collar before you undo the front cinch.
-Your front cinch is the main thing that keeps the saddle secure and upright on the horse.
-Unbuckling the front cinch while leaving the back cinch and/or breast collar fastened could allow the saddle to slip underneath the horse and cause a serious wreck for the horse, equipment, and any people or property nearby.
+- Unbuckle the back cinch and the breast collar before you undo the front cinch.
+Since the front cinch is the main thing that keeps the saddle secure and upright on the horse, you don't want to undo it while the the back cinch and/or breast collar are still fastened.
+If you do, it could allow the saddle to slip underneath the horse and cause a serious wreck for the horse, equipment, and any people or property nearby.

 How To...